 “Cluster Subdivision” means a subdivision in which the lot sizes are reduced below those normally required in the zoning district in which the development is located, in return for the provision of permanent open space.

-"Commercial Recreation" means recreational facilities operated as a business and open to the general public for a fee
+"Commercial Recreation" means recreational facilities operated as a business and open to the general public for a fee.

 "Court" means an occupied space on a lot, other than a yard, designed to be partially surrounded by group dwellings.